 At Eirene we will coordinate all shipments of the remains to and from the stone creation lab.
 Contact our team for specfics using a form on this page or email us at email@example.com.
-Shipping charges are in the CAD$60 to CAD$100 range based on your Canadian address.
+Shipping charges are in the CAD$60 and up based on your Canadian address.
 If you fill out the form on this page we will contact you can we can provide you with exact shipping costs based on your address.

 How much cremated remains is needed to make the stones?